jorge-j1m/airclip/README.md

 ## Contributing

 Contributions to Airclip are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request